Bourbaki00/HandWrittenDigits/README.md

 ## Models

+Definition and training of some models with MNIST. <br>
+- First model was just a bunch of linear layers with ReLU activation (which did perform well enough).
-Definition and training of some models with MNIST.
-One used to train this model is named ModelM3 which uses a bunch of filter banks with batch normalization on alternate layers trained on Adam optimizer.
+- One used to train this model is named ModelM3 which uses a bunch of filter banks with batch normalization on alternate layers trained on Adam optimizer.

 ### MNIST dataset